9 Times When the Spanish Ya Will Come in Handy

-If someone pressed me to give a main meaning to the word ya, I would probably say it means “already.”
-A lot of the meanings of the word would be lost in that simplistic definition, but that is the word’s most common use.
+If someone pressed me to give a main meaning to the word ya, I would probably say it means “already.

 The Spanish Ya Guide to Master That Word Already!